 My main advice is to be very flexible and work with the weather.
 Also, allow plenty of time to drive between locations as there are countless opportunities along the way.
 Just follow the light!

 Where has it inspired you to go next?

 Honestly, I am so keen to return to Iceland.
-I’ve only had a small tast of what it has to offer.
-I’d love to go off road a little more and explore some of the lesser known regions.
-Although it’s incredibly popular, I think there is still plenty of new work to come out of that country.
+I’ve only had a small taste of what it has to offer.
+I’d love to spend more time off-road and explore some of the lesser known regions.
+Although it’s incredibly popular, I think there is still plenty of new and interesting work to come out of that country.
 Plus the northern lights are incredibly addictive.

 A recent convert to the world of photography, William first picked up a camera in 2012 and hasn’t been the same since.
 By looking at life through a lens he has developed a deep appreciation for nature and opened his eyes to the vast, intricate beauty of the world we live in.

 William not only appreciates going out and capturing images but also the moments that surround them.
 Time with the camera is Will’s way of escaping the fast-paced world, time where he is able to slow down and appreciate things in their simplest form.
 His work reflects his enlightened transformation from tradesman to photographer and his holistic approach is echoed in his captivating and sensitive images from the natural world.